What Is Natural Wine?

 Native yeasts offer less control on the winemaker's part than lab-grown yeasts, fermenting slower and running the risk of not completing the fermentation process.
 That’s a big gamble for a crop that takes an entire year to grow!

 Commercial yeasts are more consistent, ferment faster, and are more robust.
 They can ferment a wine to 15% alcohol, where native yeast may not make it past 10% to 12%.
 For this reason, some winemakers use both native and commercial yeast in their products.
+However, natural winemaker's prefer to work with native yeast and let nature take it's course.

 What Is Unfiltered and Unfined Wine?